ridbay/unilag-staff-coop/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Style Guide

+For Headings use 2rem for fontSize and 600 for FontWeight --> On mobile reduces to 1.5rem

+For SubHeadings use 1.5rem for fontSize and 500 for fontWieght  --> On mobile reduces to 1rem

+For textBody use 1rem for fontSize and 500 for fontWeight --> On mobile reduces to 0.875rem